Skip to main content

 PlatformLocation AwarenessData SourceCross-City Risk

-Google GeminiHigh: Maps + Business Profile integrationGoogle Search index + GBPLow: strongest local accuracy
+Google GeminiHigh: Maps + Business ProfileGoogle index + GBPLow: strongest local accuracy

-Bing CopilotMedium: Bing Places integrationBing index + Bing PlacesMedium: better in Windows ecosystem
+Bing CopilotMedium: Bing PlacesBing index + Bing PlacesMedium: better in Windows

 The Location Signals That Actually Matter

 Location-specific content tips the scale.
-Pages that reference your city, neighborhoods, landmarks, and service areas give AI platforms textual evidence of your geographic relevance.
-Generic service pages that could apply to any business in any city produce zero location signal.
-The difference between “We offer plumbing services” and content that contextualizes your services within your specific community is the difference between visibility and invisibility.
+Pages that reference your city, neighborhoods, landmarks, and service areas give the model textual evidence of geographic relevance.
+Generic service pages that could describe any business in any city produce zero location signal.
+The gap between “we offer plumbing services” and content that situates your work inside your specific community is the gap between visibility and invisibility.
+We work with one business per market, so confirm your city is still open.

 Location Signal Strength Matrix